-Greenfield / A mix of greenfield and previously developed land / Previously developed land

-Is the site within, adjacent to or outside the existing built up area?

-Is the site within, adjacent to or outside the existing settlement boundary (if one exists)?

-2. Assessment of Suitability

-Would development of the site result in neighbouring settlements merging into one another?
-No

-Yes / No / Unknown

-Is the size of the site large enough to significantly change the size and character of the existing settlement?
-Yes

-Yes / No / Unknown

-3. Assessment of Availability Is the site available for development?
+2. Assessment of Suitability Are there any other relevant planning policies relating to the site?
+Policy COM2 - Settlement Hierarchy Is the site: Greenfield / A mix of greenfield and previously developed and Previously developed land land / Greenfield Is the site within, adjacent to or outside the existing built up area?
+Within / Adjacent to and connected to / Adjacent to and connected to the existing built up area Outside and not connected to Is the site within, adjacent to or outside the existing settlement boundary (if one exists)?
+Within / Adjacent to and connected to / Adjacent to and connected to the existing settlement boundary Outside and not connected to Would development of the site result in neighbouring settlements merging into one another?
+Yes / No / Unknown No Is the size of the site large enough to significantly change the size and character of the existing settlement?
+Yes / No / Unknown Yes 3.
+Assessment of Availability Is the site available for development?
 Yes / No / Unknown Yes Are there any known legal or ownership problems such as unresolved multiple ownerships, ransom strips, tenancies, or operational requirements of landowners?
-Yes / No / Unknown Unknown Is there a known time frame for availability?
-Available now / 0-5 years / 6-10 years / 11-15 years Available now (SHELAA) 4.
+Yes / No / Unknown Is there a known time frame for availability?
+Available now / 0-5 years / 6-10 years / 11-15 years ble now (SHELAA) 4.
 Assessment of Viability Is the site subject to any abnormal costs that could affect viability, such as demolition, land remediation or relocating utilities?
-What evidence is available to support this judgement?
-Yes / No / Unknown Unknown
+What evidence is available to support this judgement? wn